 Empowering Maryland’s Geospatial community for over 25 years.

-The Center for GIS (CGIS) is a professional organization staffed by highly qualified technologists dedicated to empowering government, businesses, and non-profits by making GIS technology accessible through innovative geospatial solutions including geospatial data development and analysis, application design and development, GIS integration, client site support, and GIS training.
+The Center for GIS (CGIS) empowers government, business, and non-profit sectors by making GIS technology accessible through innovative geospatial solutions, including geospatial data development and analysis, application design and development, and GIS training.

 In 1992, under the direction of Dr. John M. Morgan, III, Towson University’s Department of Geography and Environmental Planning GIS Lab became the Center for Geographic Information Sciences (CGIS), a professionally staffed business unit devoted to serving the rapidly growing need for applied GIS services.